yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/tools.md

 ## API Manager CLI

-You can use the API Manager CLI to integrate APIs automatically in API Manager without the API Manager Web UI.
+You can use the API Manager CLI (`swagger-promote`) to integrate APIs automatically in API Manager without the API Manager Web UI.
 This enables you to easily manage APIs using a command-line interface or CI/CD pipeline.

+{{< alert title="Note" color="primary" >}}`swagger-promote` is not supported directly by Axway as part of AMPLIFY API Management, but it is the de-facto standard for managing API Manager from the command line.
+To learn more about `swagger-promote`, see [`swagger-promote` on GitHub](https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote/blob/develop/README.md) and [`swagger-promote` wiki](https://github.com/Axway-API-Management-Plus/apimanager-swagger-promote/wiki).{{< /alert >}}

 API Manager CLI includes the following features: